Eran1801/Task_2_OOP/README.md

     The agents earn points while collecting a pokemon.
 Each pokemon have different value.
     There is a clock that counting backwards and when the clock gets to zero the game ends.
     The direction of the agents movement is based on the value of the pokemon.
+    #### How to run the game:
+    We have made an executable jar. it is located in Game\Ex2.jar. to launch it simply double click the jar file or write the following in terminal in the project root folder:

+    `java -jar Game/Ex2.jar <ID Here> <Game Level Here>`

-    Our project is divided to two parts:
+    ####Our project is divided to two parts:
     ### Part 1 : building the graph and his algorithms

     In this part we have 4 important interfaces: